gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

 The test consists of two main parts: **1.1 Medication Available in the Pharmacy**, and **1.2 Medication Inventory**.

-**1.1** Requires us to maintain a list of medications in the formulary (formulary meaning list of available medications).
+**1.1** Requires us to maintain a list of medications in the formulary (list of available medications).
 To do this I first created separate objects for each of the relevant medications from the provided data.
 For example,
 ```javascript
 const paracetamol = {
   name: "Paracetamol",